greenelab/deep-review/all-sections.md

 tens of samples and hundreds or thousands of features (species).
 Such underdetermined, or ill-conditioned, problems are still a challenge for deep neural networks that require many training examples.
-Also, due to convergence issues (slowness and instability due to large neural networks modeling very large datasets [@g2vvbB91]), taxonomic classification of reads from whole genome sequencing seems out of reach at the moment for deep neural networks.
+Also, due to convergence issues [@g2vvbB91], taxonomic classification of reads from whole genome sequencing seems out of reach at the moment for deep neural networks.
 There are only thousands of full-sequenced genomes as compared to hundreds of thousands of 16S rRNA sequences available for training.

-However, because recurrent neural networks are showing success for denoising base calls for the Oxford Nanopore long-read sequencer [@1BTJ1KqRa] (discussed further in the next section), there is hope that the entire pipeline, from denoising of through functional classification, can be combined into one step by using powerful LSTMs, which have been quite successful in raw speech signal-to-meaning translation [@2cMhMv5A].
+However, because RNNs have been applied to base calls for the Oxford Nanopore long-read sequencer with some success [@1BTJ1KqRa] (discussed further in the next section), one day the entire pipeline, from denoising of through functional classification, may be combined into one step by using powerful LSTMs [@2cMhMv5A].
 For example, metagenomic assembly usually requires binning then assembly, but could deep neural nets accomplish both tasks in one network?
-We believe the greatest potential in deep learning is to learn "everything" in one complex network, with a plethora of labeled (reference) data and unlabeled (microbiome experiments) examples.
+We believe the greatest potential in deep learning is to learn the complete characteristics of a metagenomic sample in one complex network.

 ### Sequencing and variant calling